kylelaker/redirection/README.md

 ## Building

 Install the AWS CDK and clone the repository.
-Create a virtual environment with `python3 -m venv ./.venv` and activate it with `source ./.venv/bin/activate`.
-Install the project with `pip install -e .`.
+Install dependencies with `npm ci`.

 Define the following values in a `cdk.context.json` file:

-- **primary_domain**: The domain name under which the `redirect.` alias will be created
+- **primaryDomain**: The domain name under which the `redirect.` alias will be created
-- **other_domains**: Other domains that may get used for redirection; these domains will have wildcards added as SANs to the certificate
+- **secondaryDomains**: Other domains that may get used for redirection; these domains will have wildcards added as SANs to the certificate

-- **account_id**: The account ID where the Route 53 Hosted Zones are
-- **region**: Which region to use
+Export the necessary AWS environment variables (such as `AWS_PROFILE` or `AWS_ACCESS_KEY_ID`, etc) for the CDK to automatically determine the correct account/region to use.

 Then run a `cdk diff` to make sure that everything looks good followed by a `cdk deploy`.